Why Communication is Important for Creatives and Artists?

-Art has always been a way for artists to communicate and express their inner thoughts to the world.
+Art has always been a way for creatives and artists to communicate and express their inner thoughts to the world.
 But communication is different in contexts outside of visual art.
 When they need to put themselves out there, especially in a working environment, approaches would differ.
-But let's circle back to how communication is a skill can benefit artists in the long run, in the setting of project management.
+But let's circle back to how communication is a skill that can benefit artists in the long run, in the setting of project management.

 Various factors and essential skills contribute to what makes project management effective, but today, we’ll be covering one important topic: Communication.
 This is the third installation of our mini-series—for the skills of Time Management and Planning, refer to previous parts!

-Top 3 Factors Needed for Communication
+3 Factors Needed for Collaborative Communication with Creative Team

 Skill #1: Collaborative Communication

-Collaborative communication refers to the seamless exchange of information as a team to achieve a common goal.
+Collaborative communication refers to the seamless exchange of information as a creative team to achieve a common goal.
 It’s important to communicate—but how you do it is just as crucial.

 How we can practice collaborative communication: